Distributed and time-varying primal-dual dynamics via contraction analysis: Introduction

 \paragraph*{Contributions} In this paper we consider the PD dynamics associated to optimization problems with a twice differentiable and strongly convex objective function and linear equality constraints.
 We use contraction theory to perform an overarching study of PD dynamics in a variety of implementations and applications; see Fig.~\ref{fig:rel}.
 In particular:

-(i) We introduce new theoretical results of how \emph{weak} and \emph{partial contraction} can imply exponential convergence to a point in a subspace of equilibria.
+(i) We introduce new theoretical results of how \emph{non-expansiveness} and \emph{partial contraction} can imply exponential convergence to a point in a subspace of equilibria.

-(ii) For the standard and distributed PD dynamics, we prove: 1) convergence under weak contraction when the objective function is convex; 2) contraction for the standard problem and partial contraction for the distributed one in the strongly convex case, with closed-form exponential global convergence rates.
+(ii) For the standard and distributed PD dynamics, we prove: 1) convergence under non-expansiveness when the objective function is convex; 2) contraction for the standard problem and partial contraction for the distributed one in the strongly convex case, with closed-form exponential global convergence rates.
 The analysis in result 1) is novel, since it uses the new results introduced in (i).
 Compared to the work~\cite{HDN-TLV-KT-JJS:18} that also shows contraction for the standard PD, our proof method provides an explicit closed-form expression of the system's contraction rate.
 Our exponential convergence rate is different from the one by~\cite{GQ-NL:19} via Lyapunov analysis, and both rates cannot be compared without extra assumptions on the numerical relationships among various parameters associated to the objective function or constraints.
-Moreover, we propose using the \emph{augmented Langrangian} in order to achieve contraction when the objective function is only convex.
+Moreover, we propose using the \emph{augmented Lagrangian} in order to achieve contraction when the objective function is only convex.
 In the case of distributed optimization, there exist other solvers that show exponential convergence, e.g., as in~\cite{SK-JC-SM:15,SL-LYW-GY:19}, but none of these have contractivity. (iii) We propose a new solver for the distributed least-squares problem based on PD dynamics, and use our results in (ii) to prove its convergence.
 Compared to the recent work~\cite{YL-CL-BDOA-GS:19}, our new model exhibits global convergence; and compared to the recent work ~\cite{YL-YL-DOA-GS:18}, ours exhibits exponential convergence and has a simpler structure.

-(iv) We characterize the performance of PD dynamics associated to time-varying versions of both standard and distributed optimization problems in terms of the problems' parameters - to the best of our knowledge, this is the first characterization of time-varying PD dynamics in the literature.
-We prove the tracking error to the time-varying solutions is uniformly ultimately bounded (UUB) in either case and that the bound decreases as the contraction rate increases.
+(iv) We characterize the performance of PD dynamics associated to time-varying versions of both standard and distributed optimization problems in terms of the problems' parameters.
+In particular, we prove the tracking error to the time-varying solutions is uniformly ultimately bounded (UUB) in either case and that the bound decreases as the contraction rate increases --- these results, to the best of our knowledge, are novel.
 Our analysis builds upon the contraction results in contribution (ii).

 \paragraph*{Paper organization} Section~\ref{sec:prelim} has notation and preliminary concepts.
 Section~\ref{sec:contr-th} has results on contraction theory.
 Section~\ref{sec:basic-prob} analyzes contractive properties of the standard PD dynamics.
 The contractive analysis of distributed (with the least-squares problem application) and time-varying versions of PD dynamics are in Sections~V and~VI respectively.
 Section~\ref{sec:concl} is the conclusion.